 \section{From Large Treewidth to Large Matchings}

-We now invoke a concept closely related to treewidth: \emph{maximum matching width}.
 We recall that a matching in a graph $G$ is a subset $M \subseteq E(G)$ of its edges such that no two edges of $M$ share an endpoint.
 Let $V(M)$ be the set of endpoints in $M$.
 For $V_1,V_2$ two disjoint subsets of $V(G)$, a matching in $G$ between $V_1$ and $V_2$ is a matching of $G$ whose edges all have one endpoint in $V_1$ and the other in $V_2$.
-We denote by $mm_G(V_1,V_2)$ the maximum size of a matching between $V_1$ and $V_2$ in $G$ .
-We would like to say that when $G$ has high treewidth, then for every balanced bipartition $(V_1,V_2)$ of $V(G)$ there is a large matching crossing from $V_1$ to $V_2$, but this is obviously false (consider any graph made of two identical but disjoint components with high treewidth).
-The right parameter for us here is \emph{maximum matching }.
+We denote by $mm_G(V_1,V_2)$ the maximum size of a matching between $V_1$ and $V_2$ in $G$.